All Episodes

 I know that there's like a lot of books that have come out about decentralized leadership in terms of in private organizations that kind of are trendy.

-But I don't, yeah, I guess it is kind of an oxymoron to say decentralized power because by definition power is the ability to just make shit happen from a centralized point.
+But I don't, yeah, I guess it is kind of an oxymoron to say decentralized power because by definition, power is the ability to just make shit happen from a centralized point.

-It would be decentralized, but it it would require consensus in a way that traditional power structures don't.
+It would be decentralized, but it would require consensus in a way that traditional power structures don't.

-So it'd be less efficient.
+So it would be less efficient.

 Yeah, it would be.